Rock Climbing in D.C.: Where to Go

 These routes are located in NE Virginia, roughly 1.5 hours from the metropolitan area.
 The Elizabeth Furnace Recreation Area has a great combination of slabby routes as well as overhanging climbs.
-The climbing is divided into two main sections; you will find slabby routes on the “Talking Headwall” and overhangs on “Buzzard Rocks.”
+The climbing is divided into two main sections; you will find slabby routes at “Buzzard Rock” and overhangs on “Talking Head Wall.”
 If you decide to take a break from climbing, there are hundreds of miles of hiking in the nearby George Washington Forest.

 Most of the classic routes in the area are fairly easy or moderate and range in difficulty from 5.6-5.10.
 Considering that most of the routes are rated fairly easily in the area, Elizabeth Furnace Rock is a great place for beginners attempting their first outdoor climbs.
 That being said, there are a few difficult routes in the area (5.10c-5.11), so there is definitely room for more advanced climbers to train as well.

 The climbs found at Elizabeth Furnace require that climbers are familiar with lead climbing.
-If you are unfamiliar with lead climbing and would like to learn how to lead belay, lead climb, or learn about necessary gear and other skills, check with your local gym or Sportrock's Learn to Lead Class to find out the options available to you.
+If you are unfamiliar with lead climbing and would like to learn how to lead belay and lead climb check with your local gym or Sportrock's Learn to Lead Class to find out the options available to you.

-Also located in Virginia, “Old Rag” offers incredible trad climbing on some of the best granite you can find in the North East.
+Located in Shenandoah Virginia, “Old Rag” offers incredible trad climbing and some of the best granite crack climbs you can find in the North East.
 The approach can be a bit strenuous, so you must be willing to do some hiking/scrambling to get to the base of the routes.
 For those that are willing to make the approach, you’ll find a diamond in the rough with great single and multi-pitch climbs.

 Routes range in difficulty from 5.7-5.13a, so there is definitely a little bit of something for everybody.
 There are only a few routes rated 5.7-5.8, so if there are any very new climbers in your group, you might want to avoid Old Rag and look for something a bit softer.